+No. Authorised Function

+Authorised Business Unit / Role(s)
-No. Authorised Function Authorised Business Unit / Role(s) Amend customer details Council holds such as name, address, contact number, email address in accordance with this plan and relevant legislation General Manager Privacy Contact Officer Corporate Governance Officer or delegate Amend specific Personal or Health Information Council holds in accordance with this plan and relevant legislation General Manager or delegate Privacy Contact Officer or delegate Governance Team Human Resources Team

-Process and determine applications seeking access to Personal Information under the PPIP and HRIP Act, including seeking access to information contained in Council's Public Registers and CCTV in accordance with this plan and relevant legislation General Manager or delegate Privacy Contact Officer or delegate Governance Team Determine requests for the suppression of Personal Information in accordance with section 739 of the LG Act General Manager Approve requests for Trans-border Data Flow to State or Commonwealth Agencies in accordance with this plan and relevant legislation General Manager or delegate Privacy Contact Officer or delegate Process and determine requests for internal reviews in accordance with this plan and relevant legislation General Manager or delegate Privacy Contact Officer or delegate Liaise with the Privacy Commissioner and other external agencies/bodies in relation to external reviews in accordance with this plan and relevant legislation General Manager or delegate Privacy Contact Officer or delegate Governance Team Report data breaches to the Privacy Commissioner in accordance with this plan and relevant legislation General Manager or delegate Privacy Contact Officer or delegate Governance Team
+Amend customer details Council holds such as name, address, contact number, email address in accordance with this Plan and relevant legislation General Manager Privacy Contact Officer Council Services Team Leader or delegate Amend specific Personal Information Council holds in accordance with this Plan and relevant legislation General Manager or delegate Privacy Contact Officer or delegate Governance Team Human Resources Team Process and determine applications seeking access to Personal Information under the PPIP and HRIP Act, including seeking access to information contained in Council's Public Registers and CCTV in accordance with this Plan and relevant legislation.
+General Manager or delegate Privacy Contact Officer or delegate Governance Team Determine requests for the suppression of Personal Information in accordance with section 739 of the LG Act.
+General Manager Approve requests for Trans-border Data Flow to State or Commonwealth Agencies in accordance with this Plan and relevant legislation.
+General Manager or delegate Privacy Contact Officer or delegate Governance Team Process and determine requests for internal reviews in accordance with this Plan and relevant legislation.
+General Manager or delegate Privacy Contact Officer or delegate Delegated staff Liaise with the Privacy Commissioner and other external agencies/bodies in relation to external reviews in accordance with this Plan and relevant legislation.
+General Manager or delegate Privacy Contact Officer or delegate Governance Team Delegated staff Report data breaches to the Privacy Commissioner in accordance with this Plan and relevant legislation.
+General Manager or delegate Privacy Contact Officer or delegate Governance Team Delegated staff ty Description Of Changes